 North America’s largest native snake, the Indigo Snake (Drymarchon couperi) is a federally threatened species that was extirpated from Alabama sometime in the mid-20th century, largely due to habitat loss and fragmentation.
-Starting in 2009 and coinciding with large-scale habitat restoration, approximately 100 Indigo Snakes have been reintroduced to Conecuh National Forest, with another 200 slated to be released over the next five years.
-We are using a landscape-scale experimental design and monitoring wildlife populations and assemblages to identify how the reintroduction of the Indigo Snake is changing the longleaf pine ecosystem.
-Given that (non-Indigo) snakes are the dominant predator of bird nests in the southeastern United States, we expect to find bird nest and fledgling survival to increase in the presence of the Indigo Snake.
+Since 2009 and coinciding with large-scale habitat restoration, approximately 125 Indigo Snakes have been reintroduced to Conecuh National Forest, with another 200 slated to be released over the next five years. .
+In 2017 we began reintroducing Indigo Snakes to Apalachicola Bluffs and Ravines Preserve in the Florida panhandle.
+Overall, in addition to establishing new populations of Indigo Snakes and aiding in their federal recovery, we hope to learn more about the ecological role as well as their spatial ecology and survival.

 Invasive Tegus in the Southeastern United States